 The Senior Capstone in international studies is the culmination of your major.
 It should demonstrate your ability to research and analyze an important issue in ways that:

 - Reflect your training in one of the thematic tracks

 - Utilize insights from more than one discipline

 - Employ relevant evidence and examples from the primary geographic focus of your studies

 - Use comparison — across time, across regions, across countries, across cultures — to situate that issue and your primary geographic area within a broader context

 A successful senior capstone is an independent research paper of 20 to 30 pages in length written in consultation with one or more faculty members.
 Quantity does not equal quality.
 You are especially encouraged to use sources in the language(s) that you have studied.

-The Senior Capstone will be due TBA.
+The Senior Capstone will be due mid-February.
 You must submit digital copies of the following two items: